 A sleeping bag is next up, and you should make sure to choose your sleeping bag and pad according to the weather you’re camping in.
 And if you’re yet to choose a sleeping bag for yourself, go for a premium, ultra lightweight down sleeping bag – it’s a worthy investment.

-Last but definitely not least, a sturdy tent.
+Last but definitely not least, a sturdy and spacious tent.
 You should get a tent that’s suitable for the conditions you’ll be camping in.
 It must be weatherproof, and it should also be light enough so you can transport it without much trouble.
 A bonus feature?
 A tent that’s easy to set up and pack back up.

 It’s all About Planning Things Out